wilfredgithuka/ssc/content/blog/datascience.md

 This will result: 'How are you?'

 After understanding this concepts, we can now go to preparing the data.

+Remember, if you have any issues on Python, always go to the python documentation page which has tonnes of info which I think will be of great help before stack-overflow.

 Back to code :-)